 1- Amaranth is a reddish-rose colour that is a representation of the colour of the flower of the amaranth plant

-This design is the opposite of common 'grey and soulless' back-office systems.
+This modern bank dashboard design is the opposite of common 'grey and soulless' back-office systems.
 It radiates lightness and freshness with an energetic touch of bending shapes popular in current design trends.

 The interface has colour accents that evoke satisfactory emotions of clarity and understanding with a clear text indication and readability for the user.

-Talking about the design, the creator of it Arnold states:
+Talking about this financial service design, the creator of it Arnold states:

 According to the visual aspect, a white background is used so that the other tones would stand out, creating a refreshing look.
 Vivid sky blue and turquoise are the main colours used throughout the design.
 The use of Vivid sky blue achieves an overall sense of trust and stability, whilst turquoise accents refresh the overall look.
 The combination of the two colours creates a visually pleasing overview while residing beside the textual and interactive content.

-This is an intuitive and easy-to-use banking back-office interface.
-What makes it exceptional is the feature of adjustability, adding a nice touch of personalisation and friendliness.
+This is an intuitive and easy-to-use banking back-office interface design.
+What makes this service design UX exceptional is the feature of adjustability, adding a nice touch of personalisation and friendliness.

 This 100% user-centred banking back-office design is intended for a bank that serves a large number of customers.